yorickpeterse/yorickpeterse.com/source/articles/oga-a-new-xml-and-html-parser-for-ruby.html.md

 All of this prompted me to start working on an alternative, an alternative that doesn't require complicated system libraries or Ruby implementation specific codebases.
 For the past 8 months I've been working on exactly that.
-I've called the project Oga, and it can be found on GitHub:
+I've called the project Oga, and it can be found on GitLab.com:
 <https://gitlab.com/yorickpeterse/oga>.
 Today, 199 days after the first Git
 commit, I'll be releasing the first version on RubyGems.